Chase Claypool Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Recent Performances

-- In last week's game against the Browns, Claypool was targeted five times and recorded four catches for 45 yards.
+- Claypool put together a 45-yard performance against the Browns last week on four catches while being targeted five times.

-- Claypool has caught 11 passes on 18 targets for 192 yards and one touchdown over his last three games, averaging 64.0 yards per game.
+- Claypool's 11 receptions (on 18 targets) have netted him 192 yards (64.0 ypg) and one touchdown over his last three outings.

 Claypool's Pittsburgh Teammates